Sri Lanka rupee falls on importer dollar demand

 2 Min Read

-COLOMBO, July 27 (Reuters) - The Sri Lankan rupee fell in early trade on Thursday on importer dollar demand and fewer conversions of the U.S. currency by exporters, dealers said.
+COLOMBO, July 27 (Reuters) - The Sri Lankan rupee ended weaker on Thursday on importer dollar demand and fewer conversions of the U.S. currency by exporters, dealers said.

-"Some demand is there, not only from state banks, but also from the local banks.
+"The demand was there, not only from state banks but also from the local banks.
+But it was mainly the state (bank) demand.
 That may be (due to) demand for month-end imports," a currency dealer said, requesting anonymity.

-"There is not much (dollar) supply today.
-There are some bids, but with the rupee weakening, they are also being withdrawn expecting further fall."
+"There was not much (dollar) supply today.
+There were some bids in the morning, but with the rupee weakening, they were also being withdrawn, expecting further fall."

 The banking regulator is compelled to buy dollars from the market to meet a reserves target set by the International Monetary Fund (IMF) under a $1.5 billion, three-year loan programme.